geektimus/java-challenges/README.md

 ### Check permutation
 We need to write a function that given two strings let us find if one is a permutation of the other.

+### Others (Challenges proposed by Friends or Solved on hackatons)
+#### Recursively reverse a string
+Given a string, reverse the characters and return.